-Excerpt from romantic suspense “Fear of Flying”
+Excerpt from romantic suspense “CRASH INTO ME”

 Connor settled the helicopter so gently there wasn’t even a bump.
 Two men ran to greet them and presumably help offload the two heavy duffels and three cases of Canadian beer that comprised the bulk of his passenger’s luggage.